user1342/DroidDetective/README.md

 ``` bash
 pip install -r REQUIREMENTS.txt
 ```

+DroidDetective has been tested on both Windows 10 and Ubuntu 18.0 LTS.

 ## Usage
 DroidDetective can be run by providing the Python file with an APK as a command line parameter, such as:
 ```